 If you didn't do so already, put the lids into a pan of hot water for at least several minutes; to soften up the gummed surface and clean the lids.

 Need lids, rings and replacement jars?

 I find that homemade grape juice, made using sweet fresh fruit, rarely needs any additional sweetness.
-However if you have a sweet tooth or are using very tart fruit, this is the time to add your sweetener (sugar, Stevia (or if you prefer, Splenda), honey, etc.).
+However if you have a sweet tooth or are using very tart fruit, this is the time to add your sweetener (sugar, Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, , honey, etc.).

 Bring the juice to a boil.

-Fill them to within ¼-inch of the top, wipe any spilled juice off the top, seat the lid and tighten the ring around them.
-Then put them into the boiling water canner!
+Fill them to within 1/4-inch of the top, wipe any spilled juice off the top, seat the lid and tighten the ring around them.
+Then put the filled jars into the canner!